The Public Relations BlogPR TrendsNew TechnologiesTechlash: The Great Digital Depression

 Expect a power struggle between the big tech companies on the one side — and legislators and the news media on the other.

 In the wake of the scandal, Cambridge Analytica closed its operations in 2018.
-Several executives moved to Emerdata, which is owned by the same parent company and resides in the same building in London.
+Several executives moved to Emerdata, owned by the same parent company and reside in the same building in London.

-But the Techlash have already gained too much momentum to be stopped.
-6Techlash, according to Financial Times: “(noun) The growing public animosity towards large Silicon Valley platform technology companies and their Chinese equivalents.”
+But the Techlash has already gained too much momentum to stop.
+8Techlash, according to Financial Times: “(noun) The growing public animosity towards large Silicon Valley platform technology companies and their Chinese equivalents.”

 Signature - Jerry Silfwer - Doctor Spin